harshita2201301024/obsidian/data/Office Work/Smart POA.md

 8. what is lorem ipsum ??
 View and Sign POA
 9. Will it take you to delegation screen for signing?? i don't think so??
 If Yes, what will happen on back button click??
 10. Every Delegation Detail will show this steps??
-11. By Default it will be POA Details for everyone
+11. By Default it will be POA Details for everyone ??
-12. Why it showing license is revoked?? we have revoked the dela
+12. Why it showing license is revoked?? we have revoked the delegation
+13. License Revoked in my inbox